CRR

 The π Correspondence

-Active Inference denotes precision with Π. CRR suggests this may be more than notation: for Z₂ symmetric systems, rupture occurs at π radians of accumulated phase, yielding Ω = 1/π and thus precision = π.
-For SO(2) systems, the full cycle gives precision = 2π.
+Active Inference denotes precision with Π. CRR suggests this may be more than notation: for Z₂ systems, precision = 1/Ω = π.
+For SO(2) systems, precision = 2π.
+The geometric constant emerges from phase space structure, not symbolic convention.

 This mathematical structure provides a way to study systems that exhibit memory-dependent behaviour; where past configurations influence present dynamics in ways that Markovian models might miss.
 The simulations on this site realise this three-part formalism in code, a playful way to explore the deeper mathematical, philosophical and phenomenological concept of how identity persists as change.